adrian-1990/bjj-homepage/README.md

   * I would like to create a slideshow showing members testimonials and their experience.

 # Technologies Used

+For this projects the main tecnologies I used are:

 * [Balsamiq](https://balsamiq.com/)
   * Balsamiq were used to create the wireframes